 While not always specialized in palliative care, pediatricians can still play an important role in your baby's care, especially in cases where he or she lives longer than anticipated.
 If you, your family, or your baby's siblings have already established a relationship with a pediatrician, he or she may often help in monitoring your baby's health, proposed interventions, and the well-being of siblings.
 They may also provide care and insight into any possible effects of grief that children may show in the time following the baby's death.

-A perinatologist, also referred to as maternal-fetal medicine physician, works in conjunction with your obstetrician and is able to provide care for both you and your unborn baby in cases—such as terminal diagnoses or high-risk pregnancies—where specialized care is required.
+A perinatologist, also referred to as maternal-fetal medicine physician, works in conjunction with your obstetrician and is able to provide care for both you and your unborn baby in cases—such as life-limiting conditions or high-risk pregnancies—where specialized care is required.

 A pediatric geneticist specializes in medical genetics and counseling to help provide a better understanding of a genetic disease and its implications.
 In addition to advising on necessary tests and confirming the diagnosis of a genetic disorder, pediatric geneticists can help you guide and plan for a disease's prognosis.
 They may also advise on whether a condition is heredity and offer further testing.